crmiguez/crmiguez/README.md

 🔭 I’m currently working on my Final Project at last year of CS Engineering Master. 🌱 I am also currently learning Angular, AngularJS and Python.

-My great experiece in 2020-2021: #ODSCEurope #WeLoveDevelopersOracleSummit #DevFestSpain2020 #SPOUG20 #WeAreDevelopersWeek #ODSCAPAC #SpainAI
+My great experiece in 2020-2021: #ODSCEurope #WeLoveDevelopersOracleSummit #DevFestSpain2020 #SPOUG20 #WeAreDevelopersWeek #ODSCAPAC #GaliciaAI #SpainAI

 📫 How to reach me: